Solar eclipse: Historical eclipses

+Particular observations, phenomena and impact

 A total solar eclipse provides a rare opportunity to observe the corona (the outer layer of the Sun's atmosphere).
 Normally this is not visible because the photosphere is much brighter than the corona.
 According to the point reached in the solar cycle, the corona may appear small and symmetric, or large and fuzzy.
 It is very hard to predict this in advance.

-As the light filters through leaves of trees during a partial eclipse, the overlapping leaves create natural pinholes, displaying mini eclipses on the ground.

 Phenomena associated with eclipses include shadow bands (also known as flying shadows), which are similar to shadows on the bottom of a swimming pool.
 They occur only just prior to and after totality, when a narrow solar crescent acts as an anisotropic light source.
+As the light filters through leaves of trees during a partial eclipse, the overlapping leaves create natural pinholes, displaying mini eclipses on the ground.

 1919 observations

 The observation of a total solar eclipse of May 29, 1919, helped to confirm Einstein's theory of general relativity.
 By comparing the apparent distance between stars in the constellation Taurus, with and without the Sun between them, Arthur Eddington stated that the theoretical predictions about gravitational lenses were confirmed.
 The observation with the Sun between the stars was possible only during totality since the stars are then visible.
 Though Eddington's observations were near the experimental limits of accuracy at the time, work in the later half of the 20th century confirmed his results.